What you can doVertical Divider

 - The House Committee on Science, Space, and Technology conducted a review of misconduct in science.

-Transparency report
+Transparency reports

 The societies sponsoring the 2017 Evolution meeting in Portland, the 2018 Evolution Congress in Montpellier, and the 2019 Evolution meeting in Providence required all conference participants to agree to a meeting Code of Conduct.
-The resulting Transparency Report serves to inform attendees and society members about reported incidents, general outcomes of those reports, and steps taken by the societies to further prevent inappropriate behavior at our meetings.
+The resulting Transparency Reports serves to inform attendees and society members about reported incidents, general outcomes of those reports, and steps taken by the societies to further prevent inappropriate behavior at our meetings.

 Reports

 The societies sponsoring the 2017 Evolution meeting in Portland, the 2018 Evolution Congress in Montpellier, and the 2019 Evolution meeting in Providence required all conference participants to agree to a meeting Code of Conduct.
-The resulting Transparency Report serves to inform attendees and society members about reported incidents, general outcomes of those reports, and steps taken by the societies to further prevent inappropriate behavior at our meetings.
+The resulting Transparency Reports serves to inform attendees and society members about reported incidents, general outcomes of those reports, and steps taken by the societies to further prevent inappropriate behavior at our meetings.

 Reports